SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     - Create a global class and insert the code from above.
 Depending on the name of the class you created, replace the class name in the snippet.
     - If you have not imported the ABAP cheat sheet GitHub repository, remove the lines of code using artifacts from that repository, i.e. change the `SELECT` and  `READ REPORT` statemnets.
 You should not see any syntax errors.
 Activate the class.
     - Run the class with *F9*.
 The code should have been processed up to the `BREAK-POINT` statement and the debugger should have started.
 You may want to check the content of the variables in the debugger.
 Choose *Terminate* to exit the debugger.
-    - So, unlike in the case of ABAP Cloud above, the code should work without restrictions.
+    - So, unlike in the case of ABAP Cloud above, the code should not cause any problems (other than the fact that it does not make a lot of sense).
     - For the example class created, check the information in the *Properties* tab.
 Choose *General*.
 The *ABAP Language Version* is maintained as *Standard ABAP*:
      ![Standard ABAP](./files/standard.png)

-    c) Verify that your code in an on-premise ABAP system is cloud-ready
+    c) Verify that your code in classic ABAP is cloud-ready
      - You have walked through b), created a class, inserted the code from above, and activated the class.
 The *ABAP Language Version* is maintained as *Standard ABAP* in the *Properties* tab.
      - Verifying if your code is cloud-ready
        - You can use ATC check variant `ABAP_CLOUD_READINESS` for this purpose.
        - For example, in your class, right-click and choose *Run As* → *4 ABAP Test Cockpit With...*.
 Enter `ABAP_CLOUD_READINESS` in the pop-up window and choose *Ok*.
 The ATC check run is started.
        - As a result of the ATC check run (note that it may take a while to complete), the *ATC Problems* tab in ADT should display results.
 In this case, these are the errors and warnings mentioned above, indicating that the code is not cloud-ready in various places.
 Double-click on the findings for more detailed information.

-    d) Develop in an on-premise ABAP system in a cloud-ready manner
+    d) Develop in clasic ABAP in a cloud-ready manner
      - You have walked through b), created a class, inserted the code from above, and activated the class.
 The *ABAP Language Version* is maintained as *Standard ABAP* in the *Properties* tab under *General*.
-     - Suppose you want to develop in a cloud-ready way and use ABAP for Cloud Development, i.e. the restricted ABAP language version, in an on-premise ABAP system that allows the unrestricted ABAP language version.
+     - Suppose you want to develop in a cloud-ready manner and use ABAP for Cloud Development, i.e. the restricted ABAP language version, in classic ABAP (e.g. an on-premise ABAP system that allows the unrestricted ABAP language version).
      - Open the *Properties* tab and choose *General* for this purpose.
      - Choose the *Edit...* button to the right of the *ABAP Language Version* property.
      - Select *ABAP for Cloud Development* in the pop-up window and choose *Ok*.